 Base is an easy SQLite interface that lets you create and manipulate databases with ease.
 The app makes it easy to import and export databases from CSV and SQL formats or build them from scratch.
 Its interface is designed to make database management a snap.
 Add tables and constraints with a few clicks, saving time and giving clarity to your data.
 Plus, with its easy-to-use search feature and multiple views, finding the data you need has never been easier.

-Here’s how to put Base to work for your data.
+Here’s how to use Base app to work with your databases.

 When you open the app, you’ll be prompted to start a new database.
 If at any point you need another, go to the “File” menu and select the “New” option, then name your database and select a location for it.